-Gwenyth Paltrow’s Daughter Apple Calls Out Mom For Posting Photo Without ‘Consent
+Gwenyth Paltrow’s Daughter Apple Calls Out Mom For Posting Photo Without ‘Consent’

 Gwenyth Paltrow’s 14-year-old daughter, Apple Martin, would like to lead a private life.
 Paltrow shared a cute mother-daughter selfie with Apple on Instagram on Sunday, which Apple was not too pleased about.
 Soon after the Goop founder posted the photo, her daughter called her out for not asking permission first, according to Entertainment Tonight.
 As fans know, Paltrow’s daughter does not make frequent appearances on her mother’s social media.

 The photo appears to have been taken on a ski lift in front of a beautiful, snowy mountain.
 While Paltrow’s makeup-free face is fully visible in the shot, Apple’s eyes and nose are covered by massive polarized ski goggles and a white helmet.
-The ski hill can be seen head of the pair in the reflection of Apple’s goggles.
+The ski hill can be seen ahead of the pair in the reflection of Apple’s goggles.

 Paltrow simply captioned the photo with emojis: an apple, a man skiing, and a red heart.